 The residual values and useful lives of the assets are reviewed at each balance sheet date and adjusted if appropriate.
-The carrying values of property and equipment are reviewed for impairment when events or changes in circumstances indicate that the carrying value may be impaired in which event the cost of writing down the asset to a lower valuation is charged to the income statement.
+The carrying values of property and equipment are reviewed for impairment when events or changes in circumstances indicate that the carrying value may be impaired in which event the cost of writing down the asset to a lower valuation is charged to the statement of profit or loss.

-Gains and losses on disposals of property and equipment are determined by reference to their carrying value and are taken to the income statement.
-Repairs and renewals are charged to the income statement when the expenditure is incurred.
+Gains and losses on disposals of property and equipment are determined by reference to their carrying value and are taken to the statement of profit or loss.
+Repairs and renewals are charged to the statement of profit or loss when the expenditure is incurred.